 All rodents, from the smallest mouse to the largest beaver (buy here) leave five-toed tracks with their hind feet.
 Did you know that beavers have webbed hind feet?

-In wolf tracks, claws evident a general symmetrical oval shape with four toes, and a single lobe on the front of the main footpad.
+In wolf tracks, claws are evident a general symmetrical oval shape with four toes and a single lobe on the front of the main footpad.

 A fox (buy here) leaves a neat pattern in the snow because of the hind footsteps in the front foot track.
 This is called registering, and it helps a fox to conserve energy while walking in deep snow.
 A deer (buy here) also registers, with the hindfoot walking in the front foot track.
 Also, a deer usually drags its hooves, which are easy to spot in the packed snow.
 However, in deep snow, the hooves are more spread out, and the dewclaw is visible in the back of the track.

 See here how Adrian was observing animal tracks in the real snow!